STDs in the Philippines

 Overview of Curable STDs

-While HIV garners significant attention due to its incurable nature, several other STDs prevalent in the Philippines are curable with proper medical intervention.
+HIV garners significant attention because it is incurable.
+However, several other STDs prevalent in the Philippines are curable with proper medical intervention.
 According to the World Health Organization (WHO), the most common curable STDs in the Philippines are:

 Health Implications